On the $q$-Enumeration of Barely Set-Valued Tableaux and Plane Partitions: Introduction and statement of results

 We might be interested in finer numerical information about $G^r_d(C)$ than just its dimension.
 For example, when $\rho=0$, $G^r_d(C)$ is a $0$-dimensional variety, i.e., a collection of points, and the exact number of points is known to be

 When $\rho=1$, $G^r_d(C)$ is itself a smooth curve, and the genus of this curve is known to be

 It is easy to see from the hook length formula~\eqref{eqn:hlf} that~\eqref{eqn:bn1} is also equal to the number $\#\SYT(\rect{(r+1)}{(g-d+r)})$ of SYTs of $\rect{(r+1)}{(g-d+r)}$ \dfn{rectangular shape}.
 In some recent combinatorial approaches to Brill--Noether theory~\cite{cools2012tropical} the connection to tableaux is made explicit.
-Moreover, Chan et al.~\cite{chan2018genera} gave a tableaux interpretation of the genus of $G^r_d(C)$ when $\rho=1$: they showed it is $1+\#\SYTo(\rect{(r+1)}{(g-d+r)})$.
-They were also able to give a new proof of~\eqref{eqn:bn2} by proving combinatorially that
+Moreover, Chan et al.~\cite{chan2018genera} gave a tableau interpretation of the genus of $G^r_d(C)$ when $\rho=1$: they showed it is $1+\#\SYTo(\rect{(r+1)}{(g-d+r)})$.\footnote{Technically, Chan et al.~\cite{chan2018genera} did not use the language of set-valued tableaux.
+Indeed, the term ``barely set-valued tableau'' was introduced in the later paper of Reiner, Tenner, and Yong~\cite{reiner2018poset}.
+In~\cite{chan2018genera}, the genus of the Brill--Noether locus was related to the number of edges in a certain combinatorially defined graph (the ``Brill--Nother graph'').
+But it is easy to see that the edges of this graph correspond to barely set-valued tableaux: this point is clarified in \cite[Remark 6.5]{hopkins2017CDE}.} They were also able to give a new proof of~\eqref{eqn:bn2} by proving combinatorially that

 for any $a,b \geq 1$.
 In follow up work, Chan and Pflueger~\cite{chan2021euler} showed more generally that for any $\rho \geq 0$ the algebraic Euler characteristic of $G^r_d(C)$ is $(-1)^{\rho}$ times the number of standard set-valued tableaux of shape $\rect{(r+1)}{(g-d+r)}$ with entries $1,2,\ldots,g$.
-However, beyond the cases $\rho=0$ and $\rho=1$, there do not appear to be product formulas for these Euler characteristics (although there are determinantal formulas~\cite{anderson2017kclasses, chan2021combinatorial}).
+However, it is unclear whether there are product formulas for this quantity for all~$\rho \geq 0$, although there are known determinantal formulas~\cite{anderson2017kclasses, chan2021combinatorial}.

 Independently of this work in Brill--Noether theory, Reiner, Tenner, and Yong~\cite{reiner2018poset} also investigated barely set-valued tableaux from the more traditional vantage point of symmetric functions.
 They proved a number of results extending~\eqref{eqn:bsv_rect}, and made a number of conjectures, and subsequently there has been a reasonable amount of research devoted to counting classes of barely set-valued tableaux~\cite{hopkins2017CDE, fan2019proof, kim2020enumeration}.
 We note that while~\eqref{eqn:hlf} applies to any partition, product formulas like~\eqref{eqn:bsv_rect} for $\#\SYTo(\lambda)$ exist only for very special shapes $\lambda$ like rectangles.
-Nevertheless, until all of this recent work there was no real reason to expect product formulas enumerating any classes of set-valued tableaux (see for example~\cite[Problem 1.5]{monical2019reduced}).
+Nevertheless, until all of this recent work there was no real reason to expect product formulas enumerating any classes of set-valued tableaux (see for example~\cite[Problem 3]{monical2019reduced}).